 Investigators worldwide, as noted above, are eligible to submit a proposal in response to the Chandra Call for Proposals.
 However, proposals involving only investigators based in the People's Republic of China (PRC) or involving only PRC-based and U.S. investigators are subject to the restriction on bilateral activity with China (PL-113-235 Section 532).
-Note that multilateral collaborations are generally permitted.
 For purposes of this provision, Taiwan is not considered part of the People's Republic of China; however, Hong Kong is.